 The Command window might appear.
 And, it will establish the connection and you will see a video preview.

-That’s it, you have successfully turned your Android smartphone in a Webcam.
+That’s it, you have successfully turned your Android smartphone into a Webcam.
 But wait, to use it in various software, you need to configure the new Android Webcam.
-It’s not hard, you just need to select the Droidcam camera in Application settings.
+It’s not hard, you just need to select the Droidcam camera in the Application settings.

 Configure Droidcam in Zoom.